UWPCE-PythonCert/IntroToPython-2014/_sources/session10.txt

 In reality, decorators can be used with anything that is *callable*.

-Remember from two weeks ago, a *callable* is a function, a method on a class, or a class that implements the ``__call__`` special method.
+Remember from last week, a *callable* is a function, a method on a class, or a class that implements the ``__call__`` special method.

 So in fact the definition should be updated as follows: